TheSantacloud/blog/content/posts/GMs are like DJs.md

 ## Here we go again, who is this guy anyway?

 I've been playing TTRPGs for about *20 years now*.
-The same old story of a game shop that opened at that the time, and we decided to buy some books.
-I was **immediately** hooked.

-I loved making characters, building rich backstories, and going on adventures.
-Very soon, I realized I enjoyed GMing even more than playing (the engineer in me just couldn't let go of the temptation to **build worlds** rather than just characters).
-Within 2-3 months, I grabbed the reins, and I've mostly been the GM ever since, across numerous systems (especially 5e).
+We bought the books, tried it, and I was **immediately** hooked.
+Shortly thereafter, the engineer in me just couldn't let go of the temptation, and I started GMing to **build worlds** rather than just characters.
+I've been a forever GM since then.

 Long story short: I'm a big nerd, and I have no idea as to-